Xeneser/rsschool-cv/cv.md

 ### **Education**
 I've graduated the radio engineering College in 2010.
 I have been studying Hexlet, HTML Academy online courses recently.
 ### **English**
+I'm interested in learning English.
 My English level is A2-B1.